Martyrs of Otranto: History

-There were 800 able-bodied men who were told to convert to Islam or be slain.
-A tailor, named Antonio Primaldi, is said to have proclaimed, "Now it is time for us to fight to save our souls for the Lord.
+800 able-bodied men were captured and told to convert to Islam or be slain.
+A tailor named Antonio Primaldo is said to have proclaimed, "Now it is time for us to fight to save our souls for the Lord.
 And since he died on the cross for us, it is fitting that we should die for him".
-The captives with him then gave a loud cheer.
+The captives gave a loud cheer.

-On 14 August, they were led to the Hill of Minerva (later renamed the Hill of Martyrs), where they were to be executed with Primaldi being beheaded first.
-One Muslim executioner, who the chroniclers state was an Ottoman officer, called Bersabei, witnessed that and is said to have converted on the spot and to have been impaled immediately by his fellows for doing so.
+According to chroniclers, on 14 August they were led to the Hill of Minerva (later renamed the Hill of Martyrs), where they were to be executed, with Primaldo beheaded first.
+Instead of falling to the ground, Primaldo’s headless body remained standing and, despite efforts to push it over, remained upright until the last man was slain.
+One Muslim executioner, an Ottoman officer called Bersabei, is said to have witnessed the miracle and converted on the spot, being immediatedly set upon and impaled by his fellows.

 Between August and September 1480, King Ferdinand of Naples, with the help of his cousin Ferdinand the Catholic and the Kingdom of Sicily, attempted to recapture Otranto.

-Seeing the Ottomans as a threat to his home, Alfonso of Aragon left his battles with the Florentines to lead a campaign to liberate Otranto from the Ottoman invaders from August 1480.
-The city was finally retaken in the spring of 1481 by Alfonso's troops, supported by forces of King Matthias Corvinus of Hungary.
-The skulls of the martyrs were placed in a reliquary in the city's cathedral.
+Fearing further Ottoman incursions, Alfonso of Aragon left his battles with the Florentines to lead a campaign to liberate Otranto from August 1480.
+The city was finally retaken in spring 1481 by Alfonso's troops, supported by forces of the Hungarian King Matthias Corvinus.

 Relics

-On 13 October 1481 the bodies of the Otrantines were found to be uncorrupt, and they were transferred to the city's cathedral.
+On 13 October 1481 the bodies of the Otrantines were found to be incorrupt, and they were transferred to a reliquary in the city's cathedral.
 From 1485, some of the martyrs' remains were transferred to Naples and placed under the altar of Our Lady of the Rosary in the church of Santa Caterina a Formiello.
 The altar commemorated the final Christian victory over the Ottomans at the Battle of Lepanto in 1571.
-They were later moved to the reliquary chapel, consecrated by Benedict XIII, and then to a site under the altar at which they now are.
+They were later moved to the reliquary chapel consecrated by Benedict XIII, and then to their present location under the altar.
 A recognitio canonica between 2002 and 2003 confirmed their authenticity.

 In 1930 Monsignor Cornelio Sebastiano Cuccarollo, O.F.M., was made archbishop of Otranto, and as a sign of affection and recognition to his old diocese, he gave some of the relics to the Sanctuary of Santa Maria di Valleverde in Bovino, where he had been bishop from 1923 to 1930, and they are now in the crypt of its new basilica.
 Other relics of the martyrs are venerated in several locations in Apulia, particularly in Salento and also in Naples, Venice and Spain.